boost-ext/sml/doc/index.md

 ###What 'lite' implies?

-* Minimal learning curve
+* Guaranteed quick compilation times
 * Maximized performance
-* Guaranteed quick compilation times
 * No dependencies
+* Easy/Intuitive to use

 ###*Supported* UML features